-Intellipaat is the pioneer in Hadoop training in India.
-So, it pays to be with the market leader like Intellipaat to learn Spark and Scala and get the best jobs in top MNCs for top salaries.
-The Intellipaat training is the most comprehensive course that includes real-time projects and assignments which are designed by industry experts.
-The entire course content is fully aligned towards clearing the exam for the Cloudera Spark and Hadoop Developer Certification (CCA175) exam.
+Intellipaat is a pioneer in Hadoop training in India.
+It pays to be with a market leader such as Intellipaat to learn Spark and get the best jobs in leading MNCs with competitive salaries.
+Intellipaat provides the most comprehensive training course that includes real-time projects and assignments, designed by industry experts.
+The entire course content is fully aligned toward clearing the exam for the Cloudera Spark and Hadoop Developer Certification (CCA175) exam.

-Intellipaat offers lifetime access to videos, course materials, 24/7 support and course material upgrades to the latest version at no extra fee.
-For Hadoop and Spark training, you get the Intellipaat Proprietary Virtual Machine for lifetime and free cloud access for 6 months for performing training exercises.
+Intellipaat offers lifetime access to videos, course material, 24/7 support, and course material upgrades to the latest version at no extra fee.
+For Hadoop and Spark training, you get the Intellipaat Proprietary Virtual Machine for lifetime and free cloud access for six months for performing training exercises.
 Hence, it is clearly a one-time investment.